 1. Water Bowl

 In this article by Dr. Mary Fuller, DVM, she discusses the dangers of letting your pet drink from natural water sources.
-And it kind of freaked me out.
-So now I want to spread the word.
+It kind of freaked me out, so now I want to spread the word.

 That's why you need a specialized doggy water bowl for your boating expeditions.
 You need a bowl that can withstand choppy waters, unexpected turns, wake waves and high winds.